Henderson County, Texas Court Records

 Birth and Death Records

-The Henderson County Clerk’s Vital Statistics Division at (903) 675-6140 maintains local birth and death records.
-Requests can be made in person or by mail using the birth, death, and military discharge request form available on the County Clerk’s website.
+The Henderson County Clerk's Vital Statistics Division at (903) 675-6140 maintains local birth and death records.
+You can request records in person or by mail using the birth, death, and military discharge request form available on the County Clerk's website.

 Key restrictions and fees: